 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the District are described in Note 1 to the financial statements.
-No new accounting policies were adopted during the 2013 fiscal year.
-We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Measure B General Obligation Bond of the District are described in Note 1 to the financial statements.
+No new accounting policies were adopted, and the application of existing policies was not changed during the year ended June 30, 2015.
+We noted no transactions entered into by the Measure B General Obligation Bond of the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The District did not make any significant accounting estimates during the year.
+The District did not make any significant estimates during the year related to the Measure B General Obligation Bond Fund.